n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 17 - Advent of Cyber 2021.md

 - [Question 8](#Question-8)

 ## Walkthrough
-In this box we are tasked with investigated how The Grinch gained access to employee personal information.
+In this box, we are tasked with investigating how The Grinch gained access to employee personal information.
 We know that HR recently made available an HR portal via an [Insecure AWS S3 Bucket](../../../../Knowledge%20Base/Vulnerabilities/Insecure%20S3%20Buckets.md) and we suspect that it is the source of the leak the Grinch used for some extreme [content discovery](../../../../Knowledge%20Base/Concepts/Web/Content%20Discovery.md).

 ### Question-1
 [Top](#TOC)
 The first question asks us to identify the website the HR team used to send out their announcement.
-To find the source of any image, simple right-click and choose "Copy image address."
+To find the source of any image, simply right-click and choose "Copy image address."
 Paste the copied text anywhere to view the URL of the image.
 I have pasted it into the browser URL bar.

 ![Finding Image Source](AoC-2021_Photos/Day_17/01_AoC_Day_17_01-05-22-Image-Source.png)

-In our case, we only want the middle portion, the subdomain, domain name, and top level domain of the URL. `example.example.xyz`.
+In our case, we only want the middle portion, the subdomain, domain name, and top-level domain of the URL. `example.example.xyz`.

 ### Question-2
 [Top](#TOC)

 Now we are asked to retrieve a flag from the bucket.
 This assumes that the bucket is accessible from anyone, with or without the proper permissions.
-Lets examine the URL of an S3 Bucket resource briefly.
+Let's examine the URL of an S3 Bucket resource briefly.

 ![S3 URL Explained](../../../../Knowledge%20Base/Vulnerabilities/Photos%20(Vulnerabilities)/S3_URL_EXPLAINED.png)